nalymugwe/DataCquence-Assignments/README.md

-# DataCquence
+# DataCquence Assignments

-My A-game in action
+There are assignments done during my time at Data Cquence studying the foundations of Data Science.